 In general, you should have a good understanding of how the literature we have studied for this test represents trends in Appalachian literature and culture or particular issues from the List of Themes as we have discussed some of those themes in class.

-Don't forget that in ANGEL, you can set the calendar to display as a list (and print those pages if you wish), in order to view a list of the assignments for each month or week.
+Don't forget that in BrightSpace, you can view the calendar as a Course Schedule-Full Schedule list (and print those pages if you wish), in order to view a list of the assignments for each day of the course.

 You must name the author and title of the work if there is an author and these facts are not given in the question.
 Only works discussed in class will appear in the short answer section but you may mention other works if that makes sense for the question.
 One paragraph in answer to the question should be sufficient.
 See the sample short answer question on the study guide for the midterm in this course.

-There will be two essay questions, each requiring you to write about several different works of literature or folklore we have studied.
+There will be one essay question, requiring you to write about several different works of literature or folklore we have studied.

 You will have a choice of essay questions.
-You choose which work(s) you will discuss to answer the questions you have chosen.
-Be sure to use specific examples and details from the works to support the generalizations in your essay.
+You will choose which work(s) you will discuss to answer the question you choose, within certain stipulations in the instructions.
+Be sure to use specific examples and details from works you have read to support the generalizations in your essay.

 If questions ask for comparison/contrast, be sure you have included specific, explicit points of comparison and/or contrast in your essay.

 See Pointers for Taking Essay Tests.
-Many writing and literature textbooks also give advice about responding to essay questions and samples of essay questions and answers..
+Many writing and literature textbooks also give advice about responding to essay questions and samples of essay questions and answers.
+The Purdue OWL guide Writing Essays for Tests is at this link.

 Particular themes that may appear in exam questions (not necessarily a complete list here):